innershell/browser-usb-extension/README.md

 - Run a test to confirm that the hardware integration is working.

 # Technical Specifications
+* Deployed as a Google [Browser Extensions](https://developer.chrome.com/docs/extensions/mv3/getstarted/extensions-101) to support web-based applications that are run using Chromium browsers.
-Uses Chromium's [Native Messaging](https://developer.chrome.com/docs/apps/nativeMessaging) specifications as the basis for communicating with connected USB devices.
+* Uses Google [Native Messaging](https://developer.chrome.com/docs/apps/nativeMessaging) specifications for Chromium browsers as the basis for communicating with connected USB devices.

 # License
 COMING SOON